Howard Berman

-Howard Lawrence Berman (born April 15, 1941) is an American attorney and retired politician who served as a U.S. representative from California from 1983 to 2013.
-A member of the Democratic Party, he represented the state's 26th congressional district until redistricting and the 28th congressional district—which both encompassed parts of the San Fernando Valley—for a combined 15 terms.
+Howard Lawrence Berman (born April 15, 1941) is an American attorney and retired Democratic Party politician who served as a U.S. representative from California from 1983 to 2013.
+His district, which was modified twice in decennial redistricting, encompassed the Hollywood Hills and parts of the San Fernando Valley.

+He was a classmate and longtime political ally of fellow representative Henry Waxman of western Los Angeles, whom he met at the University of California, Los Angeles.
+In 2012, Berman was defeated for re-election by fellow Democratic incumbent Brad Sherman after their districts were combined in redistricting.

 Early life, education, and legal career

 Berman was born in Los Angeles, to Jewish parents, the son of Eleanor (née Schapiro) and Joseph Berman.
 His maternal grandparents immigrated from Russia.
 He graduated from Alexander Hamilton High School in 1959 and earned his B.A. in international relations in 1962 and his LL.B. in 1965 at the University of California, Los Angeles where he befriended future congressman Henry Waxman.
 Blanche Bettington, his high school civics teacher, inspired him to enter politics and government.

 He was a VISTA volunteer (1966–1967) in Baltimore and San Francisco, and was an associate at a Los Angeles law firm, Levy, Van Bourg & Hackler (1967–72) specializing in labor relations.